Abd1997-Dev/Design-of-Area-Effcient-Low-Latency-5G-Compliant-LDPC-Decoder-Architecture/README.md

 decoding algorithm.</p>

   <p align="justify">
-In order to reduce the cost and optimize the throughput, the generated messages are stored using a lower precision by truncating some bits [6].
+&emsp;In order to reduce the cost and optimize the throughput, the generated messages are stored using a lower precision by truncating some bits [6].
 The truncation happens only after the generated messages are updated by the processing units.